Harry Styles Reenacts Titanic on His Carpool Karaoke Ride

 RELATED: Harry Styles Had a Hilarious Reaction to a Kendall Jenner Joke

-Watch Styles's full ride around Los Angeles in the clip at the top.
+Watch Styles's ride around Los Angeles in the clip at the top.